 These Corn Fritters were made and consumed sometime this summer, when fresh corn and homegrown herbs were plentiful, but were never shared with you, until now.
 So sue me.

 No, don’t sue me.
 I think you would find enough reasons in this recipe to forgive me.
 Corn Fritters are, first and foremost, always a crowd favorite.
-Fritters of all kinds have generally the reputation of being well-liked by people of all ages.
+Fritters of all kinds generally have the reputation of being well-liked by people of all ages.

 For that reason alone, posting fritters anytime of the year should be welcomed and the norm.
 Fritters, even the corn type, should not just be a summer fling, but an anytime-appetizer or snack, or even a side dish.